HumanManThing/HumanManThing/README.md

-# donate me 12 dollars for a prize of absolutely nothing at all.
+# donate me 12 dollars for a prize of absolutely nothing